This article may contain compensated links. Please read disclaimer for more info.

 What’s better than a walking tour in a cemetery for Halloween?
 Only a visit to one of Paris’ quirkier landmarks, the Père Lachaise Cemetery.

-Père Lachaise Cemetery, with its winding cobblestone lanes and beautiful graves and memorials, is the most visited cemetery in the world, with over 3.5 million visitors yearly.
-Perfect in every season, visiting Père Lachaise Cemetery during the spooky season is just magical.
+Père Lachaise Cemetery, with its winding cobblestone lanes and beautiful graves and memorials, is one of the most beautiful cemeteries in Paris, and the most visited cemetery in the world, with over 3.5 million visitors yearly.
+Perfect in every season, the Père Lachaise is home to many legends of Paris, so visiting the cemetery during the spooky season is just magical.

 Take a walking tour with an expert guide to discover all the secrets of the famous artists and historical figures buried here.
 Or visit the cemetery yourself to experience a mysterious side of Paris, hidden from the passing of time.
 Quaint cobbled paths and elaborate tombs evoke the memory of Jim Morrison, Oscar Wilde, and Maria Callas, among the other famous cemetery residents.